Class of 2014

 Amanda Eason will begin graduate work at Indiana University of Pennsylvania (summer 2012).

-In September 2012, Erin Emory began working as the Assistant Director of Career Services at Wofford College.
+Erin Emory is a freelance writer for Business Black Box in Spartanburg, SC.
+Prior, she worked for AmeriCorps VISTA and as the Assistant Director of Career Services at Wofford College.

 After graduation, Jessica Ethridge will begin a Master of Divinity at Princeton Theological Seminary in Princeton, NJ.